Settling your baby to sleep

 Safer sleeping

 Babies born premature have a higher risk of sudden infant death syndrome (SIDS).
-SIDS is sometimes called ‘cot death’.
+SIDS is sometimes called ‘cot death.’
 SIDS is the sudden and unexpected death of a baby where no cause is found.
 Although premature babies have a higher risk, all babies can be affected by SIDS.
-By following safer sleep advice you can reduce the risk.
+By following safer sleep advice, you can reduce the risk.

-The Lullaby Trust have more information on safer sleeping and SIDS, including a video, that you may find helpful.
+The Lullaby Trust have more information on safer sleeping and SIDS, that you may find helpful.
 They also have information about safer sleeping that is specifically for premature babies.
 If you live in Scotland, The Scottish Cot Death Trust’s website has more information and a video about safer sleeping.

-Most neonatal units will advise on safer sleeping as part of your discharge plan.
-If you need further advice or reassurance on safer sleeping, you may also find it helpful to talk to another parent or attend a local support group.
-Unit staff at your neonatal unit can tell you if there are any support groups in your area.
+If you need further advice or reassurance on safer sleeping, unit staff at your neonatal unit can tell you if there are any support groups in your area.
 The Lullaby Trust also have a free information line that you can call for more guidance on safer sleeping.
-Call 0808 802 6869.